This article will teach you how you can find competitor backlinks and “take” their links.

 - How to find competitor’s backlinks,

-- How to add their backlinks as prospect links,
+- How to add competitor backlink as a prospect link,

 - & which of the competitor backlinks you are missing.